+For the cabinet size dictated by design, no available off the shelf woofers met our design requirements.
+Most off the shelf woofers are designed to operate over a much wider bandwidth than is desirable for the LFT-8b.
 In a hybrid system of this type, it is desirable to have as low a crossover frequency as possible for the woofer.
 Because of these factors we chose to design our on woofer.

-An six and half-inch woofer was chosen because it offered the best balance between low frequency response, the size of the box and blend with the mid-range driver.
+An eight-inch woofer was chosen because it offered the best balance between low frequency response, the size of the box and blend with the mid-range driver.

-The woofer cone is purposely very heavy for an six and half-inch driver (22.7 grams).
+The woofer cone is purposely very heavy for an eight-inch driver (99.8 grams).
 Since it is Q that defines transient performance.
 This mass (combined with a very complaint surround and spider) gives a very low Q in a small sealed enclosure.

 A second reason the cone is heavy is to prevent it from responding to mid-range signals, which would cause a poor blend with the mid-range panel.
 The cone material is felted paper, which is coated with a thick emulsion.
 This helps to mechanically roll off the woofer to prevent mid-range coloration.
-Without a crossover, the woofer response begins to roll off above about 1500 Hz and has no usable output above 5 kHz.
+Without a crossover, the woofer response begins to roll off above about 500 Hz and has no usable output above 1 kHz.
 This allowed the crossover to be 6 dB per octave.